LuigiSalcedo/LuigiSalcedo/README.md

 From Cartagena de Indias, Colombia. 🏖️

-I'm a Software Developer and System Engineering student. 💻
+Software Developer and System Engineering student. 💻

 **What language or technologies do I use?**